-Complies □ Complies partially ☑ Explain □

-The Regulations of the Board of Directors establish a minimum number of six meetings.

-At the beginning of each year, the Board analyses, proposes and approves the schedule of meetings for the current year, according to the Company's needs.

-Likewise, the Regulations establish that directors must ask the persons with capacity to call meetings to call an extraordinary meeting of the Board or to include such items as they deem appropriate in the agenda of the next meeting to be held.

-During 2022, according to the Company's needs, the Board of Directors met at the meetings scheduled in the calendar.

 27. That director absences occur only when absolutely necessary and be quantified in the annual corporate governance report.
 And when absences do occur, that the director appoint a proxy with instructions.

-Complies □ Complies partially ☑ Explain □

-In 2022, two absences of the Chairman of the Board (Mr. Gabriel Escarrer Juliá) occurred, and no proxy was granted to another Director due to material impossibility of carrying out such delegation, according to medical instructions.
+Complies □ Complies partially ☑ Explain □ During 2023, there have been some absences without proxies being granted in favour of another Director, due to the material impossibility of carrying out such delegation, as a result of a medical prescription.
 28. That when directors or the secretary express concern regarding a proposal or, in the case of directors, regarding the direction in which the company is headed and said concerns are not resolved by the Board of Directors, such concerns should be included in the minutes at the request of the director expressing them.

-29. That the company establishes adequate means for directors to obtain appropriate advice in order to properly fulfil their duties including, should circumstances warrant, external advice at the company's expense.

-30. That without regard to the knowledge necessary for directors to complete their duties, companies make refresher courses available to them when circumstances make this advisable.

-Complies ■ Explain □ Not applicable □

-31. That the agendas of Board meetings should clearly indicate those matters on which the Board of Directors is to make a decision or adopt a resolution so that the directors may study or gather all relevant information ahead of time.
+Complies ☑ Complies partially ☐ Explain ☐ Not applicable ☐ 29.
+That the company establishes adequate means for directors to obtain appropriate advice in order to properly fulfil their duties including, should circumstances warrant, external advice at the company's expense.
+Complies ⊠ Complies partially □ Explain □ 30.
+That without regard to the knowledge necessary for directors to complete their duties, companies make refresher courses available to them when circumstances make this advisable.
+Complies ☑ Explain ☐ Not applicable ☐ 31.
+That the agendas of Board meetings should clearly indicate those matters on which the Board of Directors is to make a decision or adopt a resolution so that the directors may study or gather all relevant information ahead of time.
 When, in exceptional circumstances, the chairman wishes to bring urgent matters for decision or resolution before the Board of Directors which do not appear on the agenda, prior express agreement of a majority of the directors shall be necessary, and said consent shall be duly recorded in the minutes.

-32.That directors be periodically informed of changes in shareholding and of the opinions of significant shareholders, investors and rating agencies of the company and its group.
+Complies ☑ Complies partially ☐ Explain ☐ 32.
+That directors be periodically informed of changes in shareholding and of the opinions of significant shareholders, investors and rating agencies of the company and its group.
+Complies ☑ Complies partially ☐ Explain ☐